glpi-project/doc/source/first-steps/discovery.rst

    :alt: General interface of GLPI
    :align: center

 #.
-The user menu allows you to manage your preferences, access help, change the current language, and disconnect.
+The user menu allows you to manage your preferences, access help, change the current language, change your current profile and entity, and disconnect.
 #.
 The main menu allows you to navigate through the different modules.
 #.
 The breadcrumb trail allows you to locate the context of use of the main work area.
-#.
-The entity selector (in multi-entity mode).
 #.
 The main working area is the privileged space for interaction with the application.
 #.
 The search box allows you to perform a global search at any time.